matthewbschill/MSCalculations/Readme.md

+# Title
+Cost of Borrowing

 # Description

-This is simple repo demonstating a few key modern development technologies.
+See/maintain history of interest rates.
+Calculate how much it will cost you overall to take out a loan for a particular number of months at a particular rate.

+# Reason
+Thinking about taking out a loan or refinancing an existing loan?
+Ever wonder how much a particular loan will cost you in the long run?
+What are historical best interest rates / what is the current trend?

+# Technologies

-It is a simple REST API utilizing:
+Small REST API utilizing:
    .Net 8 (Core)
    Docker Containers
    Swagger (Swashbuckle.AspNetCore) --- Adds Docmunetation as well as a quick interface for testing SQL Lite and EFCore for a simple dev database FluentValidation - for some basic input validation

 The idea would be that a dev would use the local db for initial testing and replace it with an actual MS SQL Server db for production